 Pennsylvania Bicycle Accident Attorneys

-Helping Injured Cyclists in Carlisle, Hanover, Harrisburg, Lancaster, & York, Pennsylvania
+Helping Injured Cyclists in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County & York, Pennsylvania

 Riding bicycles is a popular form of exercise, recreation, and inexpensive transportation for people in Pennsylvania.
 Unfortunately, cycling can be dangerous due to a rider’s lack of protection.
 Collisions can result in fatal injuries.
 Hundreds of cyclists are killed each year in traffic accidents.
 Federal statistics indicated that more than 700 bicyclist deaths occurred in 2012 alone.
 This number increases annually.
-Even with the best safety measures, a bicycle accident can still occur due to the negligence of another car driver.
+In fact, of the 1,260 bicycle deaths that occurred in 2020, approximately 800 died in car crashes.
+Even with the best safety measures, a bicycle accident can still occur due to a driver's negligence.

 What to Do After a Pennsylvania Bike Accident